Chasty/tv-maze-app/README.md

 ## 🏃‍♀️ Running the app

   - `yarn start`
-  - `Tap a if you want to run the app on android`
+  - `Press a if you want to run the app on android`
-  - `Tap i if you want to run the app on ios`
+  - `Press i if you want to run the app on ios`

 ## 📱 Preview